lasso-js/lasso/README.md

     my-page.html
 ```

+:arrow_forward: To try out and experiment with this code, please see the documentation and source code for the [optimizer-cli-config](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli-config) sample app.

 Asynchronously (i.e. lazy loading) of additional dependencies is also supported by the RaptorJS Optimizer as shown in the following sample code:

 ```javascript